lucano610/NLP-Kaggle-Competition/README.md

 python3 vocab2.py
 ```
 The result should be 6 numpy files (.npy files) 2 are for the training set, 2 are for the testing set, 1 is the training set labels, and 1 is the testing set labels.
 These numpy files will be loaded later on to be used for the model next.

+The image below is  visual of how the tokenization of the sample sentences take place using the vocabulary set created from truncator.py

 ## Model

 ## Results